isomerpages/mse-sggreenplan/_take-action/0-what-you-can-do.md

 ---
-title: The Green Plan for Individuals
+title: What You Can Do
 description: You can play a part to fight climate change by adopting a sustainable lifestyle and habits.
 Learn how you can help with the Green Plan for Individuals.
-permalink: /take-action/individuals/
+permalink: /take-action/what-you-can-do/
 ---

 ### The Green Plan for Individuals